Nuclear criticality safety: Principles

-Temperature: This particular parameter is less common for the criticality safety practitioner, as in a typical operating environment, where the variation in temperature is minimal, or where the increase in temperature does not adversely affect the criticality of the system, often, it is assumed that room temperate is bounding of the actual temperature of the system being analyzed.
-This is however only an assumption, it is important for the criticality safety practitioner to understand where this does not apply, such as high temperature reactors, or low temperature cryogenic experiments.
+Temperature: This particular parameter is less commonly considered by criticality safety practitioners, as variations in temperature in a typical operating environment are often minimal or unlikely to adversely affect the criticality of the system.
+Often, it is assumed the actual temperature of the system being analyzed is close to room temperature.
+Notable exceptions to this assumption include high-temperature reactors and low-temperature cryogenic experiments.

-Heterogeneity: Blending fissile powders into solution, milling of powders or scraps, or other processes that effects the small-scale structure of fissile materials is important.
+Heterogeneity: Blending fissile powders into solution, milling of powders or scraps, or other processes that affect the small-scale structure of fissile materials is important.
 While normally referred to as heterogeneity control, generally the concern is maintaining homogeneity because the homogeneous case is usually less reactive.
-Particularly, at lower enrichment a system may be more reactive in a heterogeneous configuration compared to a homogeneous configuration.
+Particularly, at lower enrichment, a system may be more reactive in a heterogeneous configuration compared to a homogeneous configuration.

 Physicochemical Form: Consists of controlling the physical state (i.e., solid, liquid, or gas) and form (e.g., solution, powder, green or sintered pellets, or metal) and/or chemical composition (e.g., uranium hexafluoride, uranyl fluoride, plutonium nitrate, or mixed oxide) of a particular fissile material.
 The physicochemical form could indirectly affect other parameters, such as density, moderation, and neutron absorption.